Registration is open!!

 Senior Caddies are selected to be the Lead Caddie for their unit and amaze us every year with their responsibility and enthusiasm.

 There will be three Caddie orientations for our Day Camp.
-These orientations are mandatory.
+All levels of Caddies are expected to participate.
+These orientations are mandatory and must be attended every year.
 Please make every effort to attend the entire orientation or make arrangements with the Caddie Director for alternative training dates.

 Every girl planning to be a Caddie at our day camp this summer MUST attended either orientation 1 or 2 listed below, and MUST attend orientation 3.

 1. Saturday, April 13th, 10 am to 2pm.
 Location: TBA..

 3. Sunday, July 21st, 2024, 1:00 pm arrival, stay overnight.
 Caddie/Adult joint orientation will be from 1:30-3:30pm.
 After 3:30pm, is Caddie only orientation.
 We will help with camp prep and get to know each other, plus refresh our camp skills!

 Location: Camp Lakamaga.